littlebusters/JSON-to-Layers/README.md

 </g>
 </svg>

-You can import from Fireworks PNG (as JSON) to the Sketch 3.
+You can import from Fireworks PNG (as JSON) to the Sketch 3. ([README in Japanese](https://github.com/littlebusters/JSON-to-Layres/blob/master/README.ja.md))

 TL;DR: [Fireworks to Sketch 3 — QuickCast.](http://quick.as/pk7yuzz8b)